-I'm a reporter in Washington, D.C. and spend most of my time in the weeds of environmental and climate policy.
+I'm a reporter in Washington, D.C. and spend most of my time in the weeds of policy debates.

 I cover the environmental beat for Mother Jones magazine, which was named the 2017 National Magazine of the Year.
 My work has been published in more than a dozen other outlets in print and online.
 I am a former staff writer for The New Republic and an ex-editor for Grist, after getting my start at ThinkProgress.
 I've written for magazines like Monocle, BookForum, and In These Times, while my writing has been reprinted by Huffington Post, Newsweek, Wired, Slate, Wired, City Lab, and the 16 outlets that partner through Climate Desk.
 I'm also, of course, on Twitter.